codemonkey1972/megs/README.md

 Mayfair licensed the DC Heroes game mechanics and text to Pulsar Games, who produced two editions of an RPG called [Blood of Heroes](https://en.wikipedia.org/wiki/Blood_of_Heroes_(role-playing_game)) in 1998 and 2000 using the DC Heroes text with original characters replacing the DC characters and a few minor rules changes.

-However, it was discovered that Mayfair had no rights to the DC Heroes game or text; the rights remained with DC Comics and their parent corporation Warner Brothers.
+However, it was discovered that Mayfair had no rights to the DC Heroes game or text in the first place; the rights remained with DC Comics and their parent corporation Warner Brothers.
 Further publication was suspended, and Pulsar Games went under a few years later.

 ### And Underground?